Must a student participate in the UIL Academic State Meet to qualify?

 This does not mean students ranking within the top 25% of their classes and with lower college entrance test scores do not get scholarships.
 They do, but their chances may be lessened by the high credentials of students in the applicant pool.

 Boxes will be provided at State Meet if you would like to hand deliver any supporting documentation to accompany submission of the online application to TILF after your state contest.
 If you submit your application prior to receiving your competition results, you are responsible for contacting the TILF office to update your application after the contest.

 Remember this rule of thumb!
 If you do not apply, you will not get a scholarship.
-We trust the odds of receiving a TILF scholarship in 2016 should be approximately 50%.
+We estimate the odds of receiving a TILF scholarship in 2017 at approximately 35%.

 We wish the students all the best during the application process!